-Excessive menstrual bleeding is usually known as menorrhagia.
-It can be a distressing problem, and is one of the most common reasons for women to visit their GP.
-1 in 20 women consult their GP every year about this problem.
+Heavy or excessive menstrual bleeding can be a distressing problem, and is one of the most common reasons for women to visit their GP.
+1 in 3 women describe their period as heavy and 1 in 20 women consult their GP every year about this problem.

-In more than half of cases menorrhagia has no obvious cause.
+In more than half of cases heavy menstrual bleeding has no obvious cause.
 However, it is sometimes related to the presence of organic disease.
-Known causes include:
+Known common causes include:

 - Fibroids: benign enlargements of muscle in the wall of the womb